Event Stream Processing

 Back to Basics With the Internet of Things Theory

-We need to examine use cases when introducing the Internet of Things theory.
-So, we know that IoT enables everyday physical objects, such as plants, people, animals, appliances, objects, buildings, and machines, to transmit and receive data—the practical use case for IoT bounds only to the limits of our imagination.
+When introducing the Internet of Things theory, we need to examine use cases.
+We know that IoT enables everyday physical objects, such as plants, people, animals, appliances, objects, buildings, and machines, to transmit and receive data—the practical use case for IoT is bound only to the limits of our imagination.

 The devices section is where we will see the most innovation and creativity.
 For example, there has been plenty of traction in the car industry as IoT introduces a new era of hyperconnected vehicles.
 Connected cars in a mesh of clouds form a swarm of intelligence.